GoogleCloudPlatform/gcp-service-broker/README.md

 The [cmd](https://github.com/GoogleCloudPlatform/gcp-service-broker/blob/master/cmd/) folder contains commands that can be run independent of the broker.

 * `migrate`: migrates the database to the latest schema
+* `get_plan_info`: dumps plan information stored in the database for versions < 4.0.0 to the command line.
+Advised to run this command and copy plan guids into manifest.yml before upgrading between < 4 to >= 4.

 ## Testing